Presidential Preference Primary Election March 17, 2020

 FACT: A provisional ballot is always counted when the voter is shown to be registered and eligible, regardless of the closeness of the outcome of the election.
 A person who votes provisionally simply because he or she forgot ID at the polls will not have to do anything else.
 If the signatures on that ballot certificate and the voter roll match, the provisional ballot is counted if the provisional ballot is cast in the correct precinct.

-MYTH: Absentee ballots are only counted when there is a close race.
+MYTH: Vote by Mail ballots are only counted when there is a close race.

-FACT: All absentee ballots are counted if properly executed, which includes making sure that the return envelope is signed and that the signature matches the voter’s signature on the voter registration database.
+FACT: All Vote by Mail ballots are counted if properly executed, which includes making sure that the return envelope is signed and that the signature matches the voter’s signature on the voter registration database.

 MYTH: If a voter owes child support or has pending warrants against him or her, the police will arrest the voter at the polls.